 This course focuses on the creation of plated desserts around seasonal produce and artisan products from a modern perspective.
 Emphasis is on creating desserts that include healthful foods through the incorporation of whole grains and fresh fruits and vegetables.
 Extending the seasonality of desserts through jarring and preserving, building cheese boards, pairing wines with desserts, gluten-free and low-fat dessert options, and basic as well as advanced and innovative pastry techniques are covered both in lecture and in daily production.
 Students apply their knowledge by creating and executing a contemporary multi-course dessert tasting menu.
-Prerequisite(s): Co-requisites: CUL 3250, CUL3200, CUL3300 Offered at Charlotte, Miami, Providence 3 Quarter Credit Hours
+Prerequisite(s): A.S. degree in Culinary Arts, CUL 3250 (or concurrent).
+(HO) Offered at Charlotte, Miami, Providence